-Key waste streams at the Mine comprise of sewage and wastewater, recyclable and nonrecyclable wastes and hazardous wastes (hydrocarbons).
-WCPL have licensed waste management contractors performing the following; On-site waste management including waste segregation of scrap steel, general waste, recyclables, hydrocarbons and hazardous materials, Off-site disposal to licensed waste facilities, Off-site recycling to licensed waste centers; and recording and reporting waste volumes.
-The sewage treatment and disposal facilities at the Mine currently include a number of sewage treatment and pumping systems that discharge to within the rail loop and rehabilitation areas near remote crib huts and the CHPP.
-These facilities are currently serviced regularly by a licensed contractor.
-Various waste materials are collected and sorted for recycling including paper, cardboard, metals, glass, air filters, oil filters, waste oil, waste grease, oil rags and hydraulic hoses by WCPL licensed waste contractor.
-Soil material contaminated by Hydrocarbons are removed by a licensed waste contractor to an appropriate licensed facility for treatment or removed to WCPL's on site bioremediation area for remedial treatment.
-The bioremediation area is located within Pit 1 area.
-The material is disposed of within active waste emplacement areas only after the material has been successfully remediated.
-Waste hydrocarbons will be collected, stored and removed by licensed waste transporters.
+Key waste streams at the Mine comprise sewage and wastewater, recyclable and nonrecyclable wastes, and hazardous wastes (hydrocarbons).
+WCPL has licensed waste management contractors performing the following: On-site waste management, including waste segregation of scrap steel, general waste, recyclables, hydrocarbons, and hazardous Off-site disposal to licensed waste facilities. materials.
+Off-site recycling to licensed waste centers.
+Recording and reporting waste volumes.
+The sewage treatment and disposal facilities at the Mine currently include several sewage treatment and pumping systems that discharge within the rail loop and rehabilitation areas near remote crib huts and the CHPP.
+These facilities are regularly serviced by a licensed contractor. materials are collected and sorted for recycling, including paper, cardboard, metals, glass, air filters, oil filters, waste oil, waste grease, oil rags, and hydraulic hoses, by WCPL's licensed waste contractor.
+Soil material contaminated by hydrocarbons are removed by a licensed waste contractor to an appropriate licensed facility for treatment or transferred to WCPL's onsite bioremediation area for remedial treatment.
+The bioremediation area is located within the Pit 1 area but scheduled to be relocated.
+The material is disposed of within active waste emplacement areas only after it has been successfully remediated.
+Waste hydrocarbons will be collected, stored, and removed by licensed waste transporter